Leonid10011/ecommerce-backend/documentation.md

 ## Purpose

-The size represents a size characteristic of a `prodcut`.
+The size represents a size characteristic of a `product`.

 ## Relationship